Rules for a healthy argument: how to fight for — not against — your teenager.

 It’s difficult for us to communicate these days.
-We get angry or frustrated.
+We stumble into an argument, get angry or frustrated.
 We say things we regret.
 We bruise each other with our words.

 Being a parent of a teenager is the hardest thing I’ve ever done.
 Even when I’m confident in my decisions, there is an aching doubt that wakes me in the night, flooding my mind with worry or regret.

 I read books, talk to other parents, I determine to do better.
 And still, somehow, I say the wrong thing.
 I hurt you and you turn away.

 Not long ago, we held hands.
 If we have an argument, it resolved quickly.
 We laughed as you shared adventures from school or the silly games from a birthday party.
 Life was a goody bag, full of surprises.

 We walk in silence now, awkwardness wedged between us.
 Instead of laughing, we battle.
 We plot to defeat each other.
 But there are no winners in our war of words, only scars that ache with loneliness.

 You feel like a prisoner in our family.
 You want more freedom.
 I get it.
 I understand that you’re upset.
 But I can’t allow all the freedoms you want.
 I am your parent, not your friend.
 (See “Three Signs Your Teenagers Needs Therapy“)

 You hate me.
 You say this with flaming, resentful eyes, and for a second—just a second—I don’t recognize you.
 Suddenly an old bridge washes away and we stand on separate shores, a raging bitterness between us.